7 Examples of Successful Loyalty Programs

 Moreover, they are more likely to recommend you to others.

-Another advantage is that with a digital loyalty program you can directly build a customer database with valuable insights into customer behavior.
+Another advantage is that a digital loyalty program can directly build a customer database with valuable insights into customer behavior.
 Moreover, setting up a loyalty program is relatively simple and cost-efficient, while the impact on your brand experience and turnover is often very large.

 Examples of loyalty programs

-Loyalty programs are so effective because they respond to powerful psychological mechanisms, such as conditioning (punishment and reward), social identity or gamification.
+Loyalty programs are so effective because they respond to powerful psychological mechanisms, such as conditioning (punishment and reward), social identity, or gamification.

 How does it work?
 Customers pay EUR 5.99 per month for Amazon Prime.
 In return, they receive "VIP treatment" where they enjoy various benefits that make the program very attractive, such as:

 Returns collected without collection costs

 These programs work well when you can actually provide significant benefits.